PurdueRCAC/hands-on-with-anvil/challenges/Srun_Job_Launcher/README.md

 | c      | number of CPU cores per task |

 Make that change and submit the job again.
-Check your output to see if the warning is gone and if each OMP process has a unique HWT ID number associated with it in the output.
+Check your output to see if each OMP process has a unique HWT ID number associated with it in the output.

 Putting It All Together Exercise